britram/pins/draft-trammell-inip-pins.md

 inconsistency based on client identity or network address may increase query linkability (see {{query-linkability}}).

+These forms of inconsistency are implicit, not explicit, in the current DNS.
 We note that while DNS can be deployed to allow essentially unlimited kinds of inconsistency in its responses, there is no protocol support for a query to express the kind of consistency it desires, or for a response to explicitly note that it is inconsistent. {{RFC7871}} does allow a querier to note that it would specifically like the view of the state of the namespace offered to a certain part of the network, and as such can be seen as inchoate support for this property.

+### Global Invariance

+An Association which is not intended to be explicitly inconsistent by the Authority issuing it must return the same result for every Query for it, regardless of the identity or location of the querier.

+This property is not provided by DNS, as it depends on the robust support on the Explicit Inconsistency property above.
+Examples of global invariance failures include geofencing and DNS-based censorship ordered by a local jurisdiction.

 ## Performance Properties